Skip to Content

 The Gold Coast has a special place in my heart, as it was the first place that I visited while travelling in Australia!

 Burleigh Heads National is definitely one of the best places to go in Queensland, as the views and scenery here are stunning!
+You can also check out the Currumbin Wildlife Sanctuary, where you’ll find many famous Australian animals such as koalas!

-The Gold Coast may have a reputation as a party and surf hub, but there’s definitely much to it than that!
+The Gold Coast may have a reputation as a party and surf hub, but there’s definitely much more to it than that!
 Do a little exploring and you’ll find one of the best destinations in Queensland!

 Read more: Gold Coast Travel Guide